 Practical Handbook of Veterinary Homeopathy: Healing Our Companion Animals from the Inside Out by Wendy Thacher Jensen, D.V.M.
 My dog Fred has chronic foot pain that several veterinarians have been unable to correctly diagnose or treat.
 On the advice of a knowledgeable client, I’ve been looking into homeopathy.
 When this book was sent to me for a review, it seemed like a sign from the Universe, and I couldn’t wait to dig in.
 I’ve already read several books on the subject, and most are so esoteric or unnecessarily detailed as to be inaccessible to the average reader who hasn’t been trained on the subject.
 This book immediately drew me in with its conversational, approachable style.
 Filled with real-life stories of the author’s clients and backed up with lists of reference materials for those readers who want to learn more.

-A Place to Call Home by Deborah Smith.
+A Place to Call Home: A Novel by Deborah Smith.
 This is one of those books whose characters will live in your heart long after you’ve put the book down.
 It’s tender, sexy, southern, and it tells a compelling story of the treacherous pathways between one side of the tracks and the other.
 On my keeper shelf, this book has the mark of an unputdownable book: It has clearly been dropped into the bathtub.